psychogun/psychogun.github.io/docs/linux/Dedicated-Quake3-server-on-Ubuntu.md

 set server_maxpacketsmin    "100"       // ideally cl_maxPackets 125, but allow a bit lower
 set server_maxpacketsmax    "125"       // ideally cl_maxPackets 125
 set server_ratemin          "25000"     // good range for players is 25k to 30k
-set server_optimisebw       "1"         // reduces bandwidth a lot but can't see players through portals set log_pergame             "0"         // opens a new timestamped log file for each game set match_readypercent      "100"       // min. % of players that must be ready for a match to start set g_gametype              "1"         // 1 is duel
+set server_optimisebw       "1"         // reduces bandwidth a lot, but cannot see players through portals set log_pergame             "0"         // opens a new timestamped log file for each game set match_readypercent      "100"       // min. % of players that must be ready for a match to start set g_gametype              "1"         // 1 is duel